 Implementing CNAM takes one to two weeks.
 After registration, an additional one to two weeks may be needed to populate other carrier databases.

-If you wish to, register for both CNAM and Stir/Shaken in one go.
-The same details are required.
-Find out about the option from this article: How do I prevent calls to my end users from displaying as spam?
+If you wish to register for both CNAM and Stir/Shaken, provide the same details listed above.
+For more information, see this article: How do I prevent calls to my end users from displaying as spam?